mastodon/ostatus2/README.md

       # return 404
     end

-Once the subscription is established, your callback URL will be receiving HTTP **POST** requests.
+Once the subscription is established, your webhook URL will be receiving HTTP **POST** requests.
 Among the headers of such a request will be the hub's signature on the content: `X-Hub-Signature`.
 You can verify the integrity of the request:

     body      = request.body.read
     signature = request.env['HTTP_X_HUB_SIGNATURE']